arobson/rabbot/README.md

  * autoDelete		true|false		delete when consumer count goes to 0
  * durable 			true|false		survive broker restarts
  * persistent 		true|false		a.k.a. persistent delivery, messages saved to disk
- * alternate 		'alt.exchange'	define an alternate exchange
+ * alternate 		"alt.exchange"	define an alternate exchange
  * publishTimeout	2^32			timeout in milliseconds for publish calls to this exchange
+ * limit 			2^16			the number of unpublished messages to cache while waiting on connection

 ### addQueue( queueName, [options], [connectionName] )
 The call returns a promise that can be used to determine when the queue has been created on the server.